 820- Specially equipped as a transport vehicle for the Cat 966 loader.
 Sold 1992 to McCloud Railway.
 Loading ramps removed circa 1993.
 Car appears to have been re-built 1995 to passenger flat #827.

-821- Started out as a m-o-w flat.
-Coverted 7/1972 to sand car by mounting an 8,000 gallon tank car body (likely salvaged from a 2000-series tank car) onto the flatcar.
+821- Coverted 7/1972 shortly after arriving on road to a sand car by mounting an 8,000 gallon tank car body (likely salvaged from tank cars #2005, #2008, or #2011) onto the flatcar.
 Listed as #504 in The Official Railway Equipment Register after 1977, though photograph evidence only shows the car stenciled #821.
 Received roller bearing trucks circa 1990.
 Sold 1992 to McCloud Railway.
 In late 1992/ early 1993 the railroad rolled the sand car body off the flat and rebuilt the car to the new equipment transport flat, replacing the #820 in this service.
 Loading ramps removed by 2007, and the flatcar remains stored in McCloud pending disposition.

 822- Used in general m-o-w service.
 Sold 1992 to McCloud Railway.
 Received roller bearing trucks.
 In 1998, the railroad mounted railings and a loading ramp on the car, dedicating it to troop train service during the annual Civil War days in McCloud.
 Scrapped late 2006 in McCloud.

 823 Used in general m-o-w service until 4/1977, when the railroad mounted the tank car body from sand car #503.
 The Official Railway Equipment Register continued listing the car as #503 after the conversion, though photographs show the car stenciled only as #823.
-Sand car dismantled circa 1988, with flatcar converted back to work service.
-Sold 1992 to McCloud Railway.
+Sand car dismantled circa 1988, with flatcar converted back to work service and tank sold to a private party near McCloud who apparently used it as a water tank.
+Car sold 1992 to McCloud Railway.
 Scrapped 1/2008.

 825- Used in general m-o-w service.
 Retired circa 1992.